armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-9-24.md

 ## Improvements

-Added support for reading `resourceVersion` in Manifest events.
+Added store support for `resourceVersion` in Kubernetes kinds.